-There are over a million species of insects already discovered and the Royal Entomological Society estimates that there may be as many as another 10 million species that are still to be discovered.
-Insects are the largest group of organisms in the world and also the most diverse.
+Over a million species of insects have already been discovered, and the Royal Entomological Society estimates that there may be as many as another 10 million species still to be discovered.
+Insects are the world’s largest group of organisms and the most diverse.
 I wanted to find out how different insects feed.

 Insects either use their jaws to bite and chew their food (such as dragonflies) or suck it up using a proboscis (like a butterfly.)
-Sponging is used by the housefly to soften the food with saliva before absorbing the liquid food.
+The housefly uses sponging to soften the food with saliva before absorbing the liquid food.

-In this article I look at the different feeding methods for insects and look at a few different insects to see how they feed.
+In this article, I look at the different feeding methods for insects and a few other insects to see how they feed.

-Insects can also be divided into two categories according to their life-cycles, and their life-cycles are reflected in their method of finding food.
+Insects can also be divided into two categories according to their life cycles, reflected in their food-finding method.

 Insects fall into these two categories.
-Some insects such as butterflies transform by completing a metamorphosis through several stages.
-In the case of butterflies, this occurs when they change from eggs to larvae, before entering pupae and emerging later as a butterfly.
+Some insects, such as butterflies, transform by completing a metamorphosis through several stages.
+In butterflies, this occurs when they change from eggs to larvae before entering pupae and emerging later as a butterfly.

-The process is gradual, and the way they feed goes through several stages as well.
-The larvae do feed, but the pupae do not, but when the butterfly emerges this does.
+The process is gradual, and the way they feed goes through several stages.
+The larvae do feed, but the pupae do not.
+When the butterfly emerges, they do provide.

 Insects that do not go through this complete metamorphosis resemble small adults when young, and these feed in the same way and have a similar diet throughout their lives.

-This shows that although insects are either chewers or suckers, these may change as they go through metamorphosis.
+This shows that although insects are chewers or suckers, they may change as they go through metamorphosis.

 Here are some examples of how different insects feed.

-The froghopper or meadow spittlebug causes small amounts of foam, which is sometimes called cuckoo spit, to appear on plants in May and June.
-After hatching from these small eggs, these small insects push their stylet into the plant until it finds the water-conducting vessel in the plant, the xylem.
+The froghopper or meadow spittlebug causes small amounts of foam, sometimes called cuckoo spit, to appear on plants in May and June.
+These tiny insects push their style into the plant after hatching from these small eggs until it finds the water-conducting vessel in the plant, the xylem.

 The young insect (nymph) then extracts water from the plant, which passes through its alimentary canal and leaves the body as foam.
-The nymph then lives in the foam protecting it form predators.
+The spirit then lives in the foam, protecting it from predators.

-Another insect that also uses a stylet to suck nutrients is the cabbage aphid.
-They push the stylet into the plants phloem, which house the energy and nutrient supplies.
-There are large amounts of sugar in the phloem and the aphids are able to extract this.
-The sugar passes through the aphids body and is excreted as sugary honeydew.
+Another insect that uses a style to suck nutrients is the cabbage aphid.
+They push the class into the plant’s phloem, which houses the energy and nutrient supplies.
+Large amounts of sugar are in the phloem, and the aphids can extract this.
+The sugar passes through the aphid’s body and is excreted as sugary honeydew.
 This can e found on the leaves of trees when summers are dry.

 Cabbage aphids can be a pest to farmers as they only live on cabbage plants and related plants.
-When there is a heavy infestation of cabbage aphids, they can drain the energy and nutrients from a plant.
-Once the supply runs out, the aphids will move onto the next plant.
+When there is a heavy infestation of cabbage aphids, they can drain the plant’s energy and nutrients.
+Once the supply runs out, the aphids will move to the next plant.

-The larvae of wasps develop in the nest and so adults need to supply food to the larvae.
-A well-established colony of wasps may contain thousands of cells so workers will attack and kill caterpillars, flies, spiders and butterflies in order to be able to feed the larvae.
+The larvae develop in the nest, so adults need to supply food to the larvae.
+A well-established colony of wasps may contain thousands of cells, so workers will attack and kill caterpillars, flies, spiders, and butterflies to feed the larvae.

-The seven-spotted ladybird lay small clusters of yellow eggs near aphid colonies.
+The seven-spotted ladybird lays small clusters of yellow eggs near aphid colonies.
 Once the ladybirds have hatched, the larvae move to the nearest aphids and start eating them.
-As long as there are enough aphids to eat, the larvae grow, forming orange and black pupae attached to plants.
+As long as enough aphids are eaten, the larvae grow, forming orange and black pupae attached to plants.

-The seven-spotted butterfly larvae are true cannibals, however.
-If the supply of aphids dries up then they will attack and feed on each other.
+The seven-spotted butterfly larvae are actual cannibals, however.
+If the supply of aphids dries up, then they will attack and feed on each other.

-Once they become adults, the seven-spotted ladybird continues to eat its diet of aphids, but will fly off on long distances to find food if needed.
+Once they become adults, the seven-spotted ladybird continues to eat its diet of aphids but will fly off long distances to find food if needed.

-Another way of feeding is done by a genus of fly.
-Although the adults feed on flower nectar, the maggots are parasitic.
-The eggs are laid in the lining of birds nests during the incubation period.
-The maggots will hatch usually at the same time as the young birds and will attach themselves by the means of a sucking disc to the underneath of the young birds.
+A genus of flies does another way of feeding.
+Although the adults feed on flower nectar, the larvae are parasitic.
+The eggs are laid in the lining of birds’ nests during incubation.
+The larvae will usually hatch at the same time as the young birds and attach themselves through a sucking disc to the underneath of the young birds.

-The maggots use their mouth hooks to pierce the bird’s stomach, sucking the blood out.
-They hide amongst the nest material and it is thought that more than one hundred maggots may be found in a single bird’s nest.
+The larvae use their mouth hooks to pierce the bird’s stomach, sucking the blood out.
+They hide amongst the nest material, and it is thought that more than one hundred larvae may be found in a single bird’s nest.

-The white-lined sphinx moth goes through a complete metamorphosis, and the larvae feed in a different way to the adults.
-The caterpillars will feed on the leaves of tomatoes, grape, willow weed, elm and other plants.
-The caterpillars will consume great amounts of leaves as it is not very nutritious.
+The white-lined sphinx moth goes through a complete metamorphosis, and the larvae feed differently from the adults.
+The caterpillars will feed on the leaves of tomatoes, grapes, willow weeds, elm, and other plants.
+The caterpillars will consume significant amounts of leaves as it is not very nutritious.

-In winter the energy and the nutrients from the plants allow the transformation into a moth.
-The white-lined sphinx moth feeds generally at night, and will use it proboscis to suck the sugar nectar from pale or white flowers as these stand out against the rest of the foliage.
+In winter, the plant’s energy and nutrients allow the transformation into a moth.
+The white-lined sphinx moth feeds at night and uses its beak to suck the sugar nectar from pale or white flowers, as these stand out against the rest of the foliage.

-Dragonflies do not suck their food, but instead, use their jaws to bite.
-They generally outfly their prey and then deliver a few bits to kill them.
+Dragonflies do not suck their food but use their jaws to bite.
+They outfly their prey and then deliver a few bits to kill them.
 Dragonflies feed on other insects and even smaller dragonflies.

-Dragonfly larger lives in water and will eat almost anything that is smaller than themselves.
-Larger dragonfly larvae are also know to eat small fish.
-The larvae lives underwater, undergoing a series of moults as it ages.
+Dragonflies, more significantly, live in water and will eat almost anything smaller than themselves.
+Larger dragonfly larvae are also known to eat small fish.
+The larvae live underwater, undergoing a series of molts as they age.
 Once the final skin splits, the adult dragonfly emerges.

 Houseflies use a method called sponging to get their food.
-Houseflies do not have jaws so their mouths absorb food like a sponge.
+Houseflies do not have jaws, so their mouths absorb food like sponges.
 Houseflies can only eat liquid food.
-Houseflies release saliva which is regurgitated from its stomach onto the food which then dissolves it.
+Houseflies release saliva, which is regurgitated from their stomach onto the food, which then dissolves it.
 They then use their straw-shaped tongues to absorb liquid food.
 Houseflies taste with their feet.